nature1996/OoT-Randomizer/README.md

 # OoTRandomizer

-This is a randomizer for _The Legend of Zelda: Ocarina of Time_ for the Nintendo 64.
+This is a randomizer for _The Legend of Zelda: Ocarina of Time_ for the Nintendo 64, Containing glitched-logic, phase 1 over.
+This include mostly forest escape related glitch, but in the scope of the randomizer.

 ### Installation